Table of Contents

 Packing smart is all about a successful hike.
 Here’s your check-list to make sure you’re kitted out for an utterly fantastic adventure:

-• Good Shoes: You can’t literally walk through the trails without a good solid pair of boots with a good grip.
+- Good Shoes: You can’t walk through the trails without a good, solid pair of boots with a good grip.

-• Dress according to the weather: Temperatures can swing like a pendulum from day till night.
-Therefore, sportlike shirts that do not retain moisture and an additional jacket will have to be worn.
+- Dress according to the weather: Temperatures can swing like a pendulum from day to night.
+Therefore, sport-like shirts that do not retain moisture and an additional jacket will have to be worn.

-• Hydration: a reusable water bottle; some food, you’re going to need it hiking
+- Hydration: A reusable water bottle; and some food, you’re going to need it hiking.

-• Camera: in case you take some memorable view back to go home and unique landscapes, carry along some portable charger for your devices
+- Camera: In case you take some memorable views back to go home and unique landscapes, carry along some portable chargers for your devices

 Best Time to Visit Mount Kelimutu

 More timely visitation to Mount Kelimutu could really spice up your travel.
-Hike at this place ideally at its dry season, which would start April to October.
-Though hiking will be on for whatever season, the wonderful weather during this time makes it easier to trek in the trails.
+Hike at this place ideally during its dry season, which would start April to October.
+Though hiking will be on for whatever season, the wonderful weather during this time makes it easier to trek on the trails.

-To see the lakes at their brightest, visit the place early in the morning and, if possible, when the sun rises.
-The colors of the lakes were quite beautiful especially during soft lights when serenity pervades the atmosphere that complements the beauty of the entire event.
+To see the lakes at their brightest, visit the place early in the morning and, if possible when the sun rises.
+The colors of the lakes were quite beautiful, especially during soft lights when serenity pervades the atmosphere, complementing the beauty of the entire event.

-In addition, if the culture of the place is of interest, then the visit can be scheduled during the time when the selected festival would be held to understand the culture of the community much better.
+In addition, if the culture of the place is of interest, then the visit can be scheduled when the selected festival would be held to understand the culture of the community much better.

 Experience the Magic: Sunrise at Mount Kelimutu

-What dramatic transformation with the first rays of light, making the lakes cast quite a spectacular display of hues on the surrounding rocks.
-Intimacy of morning and pure natural beauty make for a truly unforgettable experience.
-Don’t forget your camera-with a bit of luck, you may catch just one of these moments: once is enough, I am sure.
+What a dramatic transformation with the first rays of light, making the lakes cast quite a spectacular display of hues on the surrounding rocks.
+The intimacy of morning and pure natural beauty make for a truly unforgettable experience.
+Don’t forget your camera with a bit of luck, you may catch just one of these moments: once is enough, I am sure.

 Local Culture and Attractions Near Mount Kelimutu

 The land around Mount Kelimutu is pretty culturally and historically abundant.
-The locals-they are Ende people, mainly-and their traditions and land beyond the mount are quite close to each other.
+The locals-they are Ende people, mainly their traditions and land beyond the mount are quite close to each other.

-Other attractions on site are worth visiting: the village of Moni and the Wolowiro village, where one learns daily life, participates in traditional ceremonies, and buys some souvenir handicraft.
+Other attractions on site are worth visiting: the village of Moni and the Wolowiro village, where one learns about daily life, participates in traditional ceremonies and buys some souvenir handicrafts.
 So, the situation is not so terrible with such warm hosts.

-You can also spend time in local markets where you will be able to test some local foodstuff, like super-grilled corn and sweet potatoes and other tropical fruits of various tastes.
-Well, by taking part with locals, your trip will become even special and you will know much more about the place.
+You can also spend time in local markets where you will be able to test some local foodstuff, like super-grilled corn and sweet potatoes, and other tropical fruits of various tastes.
+Well, by taking part with locals, your trip will become even more special, and you will know much more about the place.

 Conclusion